Steel and tin cans

+Steel cans were traditionally made of tinplate; the tin coating stopped the contents from rusting the steel.
+Tinned steel is still used, especially for fruit juices and pale canned fruit.
+Modern cans are often made from steel lined with transparent films made from assorted plastics, instead of tin.
+Early cans were often soldered with high-lead solders.

-Steel cans are highly recyclable, unlike materials like plastic, with around 65% of steel cans being recycled.
+Cans are highly recyclable and around 65% of steel cans are recycled.

 History

-The tin canning process was conceived by the Frenchman Philippe de Girard, who got a British merchant Peter Durand to patent the idea in 1810.
+The tin canning process was conceived by the Frenchman Philippe de Girard, who had British merchant Peter Durand patent the idea in 1810.
 The canning concept was based on experimental food preservation work in glass containers the year before by the French inventor Nicholas Appert.
 Durand did not pursue food canning, but, in 1812, sold his patent to two Englishmen, Bryan Donkin and John Hall, who refined the process and product, and set up the world's first commercial canning factory on Southwark Park Road, London.
 By 1813 they were producing their first tin canned goods for the Royal Navy.
 By 1820, tin canisters or cans were being used for gunpowder, seeds, and turpentine.

 Early tin cans were sealed by soldering with a tin–lead alloy, which could lead to lead poisoning.
+Automated soldering machines started to arrive in the 1870s and steel started to displace iron as a material for the cans at the very end of the 19th century.
+Locking side seam was invented by Max Ams in 1888, giving the rise to a "sanitary can" design, where the solder was found only on the outside of the can and never touched the food.
+The modern three-piece design dates back to 1904 (Sanitary Can Company of New York).

-In 1901 in the United States, the American Can Company was founded, at the time producing 90% of United States tin cans.
+In 1901 in the United States, the American Can Company was founded, at the time producing 90% of the tin cans in the United States.
+It bought out the Sanitary Can Company of New York in 1908, and the three-piece design displaced all other cans by the early 1920s.
+The can saw very little change since then, although better technology brought 20% reduction in the use of steel, and 50% - in the use of tin (the modern cans are 99.5% steel).

 Canned food in tin cans was already quite popular in various countries when technological advancements in the 1920s lowered the cost of the cans even further.
 In 1935, the first beer in metal cans was sold; it was an instant sales success.
+The production of these three-piece cans by the American Can Company stopped for World War II due to lack of material, after the war the first two-piece cans with no side seams and a cone top were introduced.
+The use of aluminum started in 1958 with Primo beer.

+About 600 different types of cans were used in the early 21st century, with the most popular being the three-piece design with side seam and two double-seamed ends, followed by the two-piece construction with sides and bottom drawn as one piece.